-There is hereby created in the City of Daingerfield, a court, to be known as the Municipal Court, which shall have the jurisdiction defined by Article 1195, of the 1925 Revised Civil Statutes of the State of Texas [See now Texas Government Code § 29.003], and Chapter 4 of the Code of Criminal Procedure.
+- (a) There is hereby created in the City of Daingerfield, a court, to be known as the Municipal Court, which shall have the jurisdiction defined under by Article 1195, of the 1925 Revised Civil Statutes of the State of Texas [See now Texas Government Code § 29.003], and Chapter 4 of the Code of Criminal Procedure. - (b) The City Council is authorized to create a municipal court of record by ordinance under the authority of Chapter 30 of the Texas Government Code.